 On December 17, 2021, Thai Nippon Rubber Industry Public Limited Company, a manufacturer of condoms and lubricants and a publicly traded Thailand company ("TNR"), filed a complaint in the U.S. District Court for the Central District of California against PEII and its subsidiary Products Licensing, LLC.
-TNR alleges a variety of claims relating to the termination of a license agreement with TNR and the business relationship between PEII and TNR prior to such termination.
-TNR alleges, among other things, breach of contract, unfair competition, breach of the implied covenant of good faith and fair dealing, and interference with contractual and business relations due to PEII's conduct.
+TNR alleges a variety of claims relating to the termination of a license agreement with TNR and the business relationship between PEII and fair dealing, and interference with contractual and business relations due to PEII's conduct.
 TNR is seeking over \$100 million in damages arising from the loss of expected profits, declines in the value of TNR's business, unsalable inventory and investment losses.
 After PEII indicated it would move to dismiss the complaint, TNR received two extensions of time from the court to file an amended complaint.
 TNR filed its amended complaint on March 16, 2022.
 On April 25, 2022, PEII filed a motion to dismiss the complaint.
 That motion was partially granted, and the court dismissed TNR's claims under California franchise laws without leave to amend.
-A trial date has been set for February 13, 2024.
+A trial date has been set for May 14, 2024.
 We believe TNR's claims and allegations are without merit, and we will defend this matter vigorously.